“You assume kids are eating healthy meals every day…. When I found out they weren’t, then I felt like I had to do something about that.”

 Kids are at Risk in the Summer

 For many kids, summertime means two things: fun and friends.
-But for others, it means the only meal they can depend on ―school lunch―is no longer available.
+For others, it means the only meals they can depend on ―school breakfast and school lunch―are no longer available.
 Families are faced with stretching already tight food budgets to feed hungry appetites through the summer.
+On average, families spend an additional $300 or more on food during the summer.
 Working parents who know their children are safe, supervised and fed during the school year must make other arrangements for their kids in the summer.
 It’s little wonder that, left to their own devices, children may make unhealthy food choices or not eat at all.

 Summer Meals Feed Kids for Free

-The U.S. Department of Agriculture (USDA) offers free summer meals to kids 18 years of age and younger across Arkansas when they come to a registered summer meals site in their area.
-Summer meals sites can be in schools, churches, community centers and other places that are safe for kids and teens to go.
-The meals served follow USDA nutrition guidelines and are paid for by the USDA.
+The U.S. Department of Agriculture (USDA) offers free summer meals to kids 18 years of age and younger across Arkansas when they go to an approved summer meals site in their area.
+Summer meals sites can be in schools, churches, community centers and other places that are safe for kids and teens.
+The meals served follow USDA nutrition guidelines and are paid for by USDA.

 Find a Summer Meals Site Near You